Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Ablation study

 \subsection{Condition drop finetuning}

 We conducted an ablation study to understand how the probability of dropping text embedding during finetuning affects the image quality in the Chain of Diffusion.
-Based on the probability used for training Stable Diffusion ($0.1$ or $0.2$), we tested $0.1$, $0.2$, and $0.4$.
-For both Pokemon and CelebA-1k datasets, a probability of 0.2 seems to work the best, as shown in Figure~\ref{figure:ablation_experiments:condition_drop:pokemon} and Figure~\ref{figure:ablation_experiments:condition_drop:celeba}, respectively.
+We examine $0.1$, $0.2$, and $0.4$ as Stable Diffusion is trained using $0.1$ or $0.2$.
+For both Pokemon and CelebA-1k datasets, a probability of 0.2 works the best, as shown in Figure~\ref{figure:ablation_experiments:condition_drop:pokemon} and Figure~\ref{figure:ablation_experiments:condition_drop:celeba}, respectively.
 Interestingly, condition drop finetuning helps to mitigate the color saturation problem, but its effect decreases with a higher probability.
 For both of these datasets, condition drop finetuning can mitigate image degradation to some degree, but still, there is a large quality degradation that needs to be improved.